Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 |            |              |                   | region            |
 +------------+--------------+-------------------+-------------------+

-5. To get an overview of the grid points, and to easily identify grid points that remain unmarked within a section, go to **View** > **Overview,** or press the spacebar.
+It is fastest to work with the keyboard shortcuts: by holding down the shortcut and scrolling over points in turn you activate “paint” functionality.

-6. Use the > in the far-right corner of the window to proceed through all sections.
+6. To get an overview of the grid points, and to easily identify grid points that remain unmarked within a section, go to **View** > **Overview,** or press the spacebar.

-7. Proceed until all the sections have been marked up.
+7. Use the > in the far-right corner of the window to proceed through all sections.

-8. Save the results in a JSON file. **File** > **Save as**.
+8. Proceed until all the sections have been marked up.

-9. Export statistics in txt format. **File** > **Export stats**.
+9. Save the results in a JSON file. **File** > **Save as**.

-The text file lists all the regions vertically, with four rows per region titled “accurate”, “inaccurate”, “uncertain” and “damaged” with the number of markers for each.
-There is a row for the whole series and a row per slice.
+10. Export statistics in txt format. **File** > **Export stats**.

 Best Practise
 ---------------